If you want to prevent the spread of bed bugs…

 These beetles tend to hang out in wooden structures where they’re likely to find food.
 You might experience an infestation of spider beetles if your residence is poorly maintained, but they don’t pose the same health risks as bed bugs.

 In terms of their ability to cause extreme irritation, fleas are very similar to bed bugs.

 On the other hand, they’re easy to tell apart from other insects.
 Fleas are reddish-brown, but they possess long legs and round heads, which often feature a comb like in the Cat Flea Species.

 Fleas are about an eighth of an inch long and flat.
 Their ability to jump can make them difficult to catch.

 An infestation of fleas typically occurs because your pet brought them into your home from outside.

 At first glance, you might mistake a carpet beetle for the alarming oval body of a bed bug, but this is another type of insect you can identify upon closer inspection.

 Carpet beetles feature a black and white pattern with orange or red scales.
-Their heads are small and typically mostly hidden when looking at them from above, with a short antenna.
+Their heads are small and mostly hidden when looking from above.

-They’re around 2-3.8mm long and adults can fly.
-The only harm they can cause to humans is dermatitis resulting from allergic reactions.
+They’re around 2 to 3.8mm long and adults can fly.
+The only harm they cause to humans is dermatitis resulting from allergic reactions.